LorenzoBove/Functions/README.md

 Useful functions in python

-SQLDATAFRAME contains functions to perform several queries on pandas Dataframe (student-mat.csv is the input)
+SQLDATAFRAME contains functions to perform several types of queries (with examples) on pandas Dataframe (student-mat.csv is the input)

 String_permutation is a program that controls if 2 strings are one permutaion of another